 To help employers maximise their chances of finding the best candidate to fill a role faster, we’ve put together a list of tips based on current market expectations.

 Tips to help employers fill roles in the current market

 1. Give yourself enough time to recruit

-With job applications at the lowest since 2012, the candidate market has shifted, forcing employers and recruiters to adopt a more proactive approach to engage with talent.
-With less people applying to advertised job vacancies, agencies need to proactively target candidates from their network databases and online platforms like LinkedIn; and these lists can consist of hundreds of candidates.
+The candidate market has shifted, forcing employers and recruiters to adopt a more proactive approach to engage with talent.
+With fewer people applying to advertised job vacancies, agencies need to proactively target candidates from their network databases and online platforms like LinkedIn; and these lists can consist of hundreds of candidates.

 2. Be ready to interview and recruit